Dalia Al Sharif

 New York, NY

 Brandan joined the Reclaim Childhood team as a Junior Board member before transitioning to the Board in 2019.
 He played soccer and studied economics at Colby College.
-Brandan worked in finance after graduating and is one of the defending Dead2Red Relay champions for RC.
+Brandan worked in finance after graduating and is also a former Dead2Red Relay champion for RC.
 After completing his MBA at Harvard Business School, Brandan joined Viking Global.